Sultan, Washington: Government and politics

 Sultan is a non-charter code city with a mayor–council government.
 The city council meets twice per month at city hall and has seven members who are elected to four-year terms in non-partisan elections.
 The office of mayor is also a four-year position and is currently held by Russell Wiita, a former city councilmember who was elected in 2019.
 The city hall, located in downtown Sultan, is shared with a public library operated by Sno-Isle Libraries.
 An attempt to switch to a council–manager government was defeated by voters in 2003.

 The city government has 15 full-time employees and had a budgeted expenditure of $11.1 million in 2016.
 The city funds various departments and services, including public sanitation, water and sewer systems, planning, and parks.
 Other services, including fire services and the library, are contracted out to regional agencies.
 The local police department was disbanded in 2008 and transitioned to services from the Snohomish County Sheriff's Office for public safety.

 Sultan's public library was established in 1927 by the Women's Improvement Club, but was later transferred to city control.
 It is currently operated by the countywide Sno-Isle Libraries system and located in the city hall building in downtown.
 The library was formerly operated by the city government, but was annexed into the Sno-Isle system in March 2008 due to a potential shutdown caused by the budget shortfall.

-At the federal level, Sultan is part of Washington's 1st congressional district, which has been represented by Democrat Suzan DelBene since 2012.
-At the state level, the city is part of the 39th legislative district, which also includes rural areas between Sedro-Woolley and Skykomish.
-Sultan is wholly part of the Snohomish County Council's 5th district, represented by Sam Low of Lake Stevens since 2016.
+At the federal level, Sultan is part of the 8th congressional district, which encompasses the eastern portions of the Snohomish, King, and Pierce counties as well as the entirety of Chelan and Kittitas counties.
+It was part of the 1st congressional district until 2022, when the 8th district was extended into Snohomish County.
+At the state level, the city is part of the 12th legislative district, which also crosses the Cascade Mountains and includes Skykomish, part of Snoqualmie, and all of Chelan County except for Wenatchee.
+Sultan was previously part of the 39th legislative district until it was moved into the cross-mountain district as part of a redistricting compromise in 2022.
+The city lies within the Snohomish County Council's 5th district, which includes the Skykomish Valley, Snohomish, and Lake Stevens.